StamLab/footprinting2012/README.md

     | cut -f5
 ```

-Note that ```<bases-with-tag-counts>``` must be a [properly sorted] BED file, and the output of this command sequence can be piped directly into the _detect-cache_ program as it includes both the bases with zero tags as well as the original results (found in ```<bases-with-tag-counts>```) in proper order.
+Note that ```<bases-with-tag-counts>``` must be a [properly sorted] BED file, and the output of this command sequence is complete and it can be piped directly into the _detect-cache_ program.
 Here, all bases beyond the last found in ```<bases-with-tag-counts>``` will have no integer representation.
 This will not affect results.
-However, if it does concern you, you can add another file to the ```bedops -c``` call to put zeroes all of the way to the end of each chromosome.
-You can ask a question on [our forum] for help with that.
+However, you can add another file to the ```bedops -c``` call to put zeroes all of the way to the end of a chromosome.
+Ask a question on [our forum] if needed.

 Performance and scalability